Jeff Swenson, Ph.D.

 Professor of English and Associate Dean of Academic Affairs

 Jeffrey Swenson is a professor of English, teaching courses in American, Native American and African American literature, as well as writing pedagogy and autism and disability studies.

-Jeffrey Swenson is an Associate Professor of English specializing in American Literature and Writing Pedagogy.
-In his role as Director of Writing Across the Curriculum, Jeff works with faculty from most every department to develop and improve their Colloquium and First-Year Seminar courses.
-He runs the Hiram College Writing Center, training new student writing tutors to become Writing Assistants every fall in one of his favorite courses—Teaching and Supervising Writing.
+In his role as director of writing across the curriculum, he runs the Hiram College Writing Center, training new student writing tutors to become writing assistants every fall in one of his favorite courses, Teaching and Supervising Writing.

 - B.A., Saint John’s University

 - Midwestern regionalism

 - “‘A Scrap of the Savage’: E. Pauline Johnson’s Canoeing Journalism.”
 Studies in Canadian Literature/Études en Littérature Canadienne.
 Vol. 43, No. 1 (2018): 69-90. https://journals.lib.unb.ca/index.php/SCL/article/view/28793/1882521601

 - “Beyond the Nostalgia of Objects: Fitzgerald’s ‘A Night at the Fair.’”
 Midwestern Miscellany (Forthcoming).